html-extract/hext/scripts/build-hext-python/assets/README.md

 ```

 ### Using Hext on the Command Line
-Hext ships with a command line utility called htmlext, which applies Hext snippets to HTML documents and outputs JSON.
+Hext ships with a command line utility called htmlext, which applies Hext templates to HTML documents and outputs JSON.
 ```
 htmlext - Extract structured content from HTML.